lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 serious family emergency are valid reasons requiring an accommodation.
 Most other reasons (employment conflict, travel plans) are not valid.

+### Missed in-class asssignment policy

+If you know that you will miss class consistently, please come talk to me or send me a Discord message ASAP and we will work something out.

 ### Collaboration policy
-On all assignments, you may:
+On all homework assignments, you may:
 * Discuss problems and approaches with your peers.

 You may not:
 * Copy your peers' proofs or write-ups of solutions to homework problems, even if you worked together to develop solutions.
-* Use the internet to search for or solicit approaches or ideas.
+* Use the internet to search for or solicit approaches or ideas to assigned homework problems.
+* Use generative AI (e.g., ChatGPT) to search for approaches or ideas to assigned homework problems.
 * Post the assignments or quizzes for this course on the internet.

 ### Academic misconduct